Internal conflict in Peru: García administration (1985–1990)

-Administration of Alberto Fujimori (1990–2000) and decline
+Fujimori administration (1990–2000)

 Under the administration of Alberto Fujimori, the state began its widespread use of intelligence agencies in the fight against Shining Path.
 Some atrocities were committed by the National Intelligence Service, notably the La Cantuta massacre, the Barrios Altos massacre and the Santa massacre.
 Under the government of Alberto Fujimori, the confrontation was waged mainly through bomb attacks and selective assassinations by the Shining Path.
 The government began to use death squads in order to combat and eliminate suspected communist sympathizers, including the Grupo Colina and Rodrigo Franco Command.
 These groups often committed human rights abuses throughout Peru.
-Fujimori's government also used the peasant rounds in order to combat the Shining Pat and the MRTA in the rural countryside.
+Fujimori's government also used the peasant rounds in order to combat the Shining Path and the MRTA in the rural countryside.

 Events such as the "Asháninka holocaust" perpetrated by the Shining Path also occurred at this stage.
 The Peruvian government began a massive crackdown on the Shining Path using unused methods.
 Military personnel were dispatched to areas dominated by the Shining Path, especially Ayacucho, to fight the rebels.
 Ayacucho, Huancavelica, Apurímac and Huánuco were declared emergency zones, allowing for some constitutional rights to be suspended in those areas.

+In 1991, the government began a program to train and arm the rondas.

 On 5 April 1992, Fujimori made a self-coup with the aim of dissolving the opposition-controlled Congress of Peru and replace the Judiciary branch.
 The 1979 Constitution was abolished and a Constitutional crisis took place.
 Fujimori also announced that Peru would no longer be under the jurisdiction of the Inter-American Court of Human Rights.

 As Shining Path began to lose ground in the Andes to the Peruvian state and the rondas, it decided to speed up its overall strategic plan.
 Shining Path declared that it had reached "strategic equilibrium" and was ready to begin its final assault on the cities of Peru.
 In 1992, Shining Path set off a powerful bomb in the Miraflores District of Lima in what became known as the Tarata bombing.
 This was part of a larger bombing campaign to follow suit in Lima.

 On 12 September 1992, Peruvian police captured Guzmán and several Shining Path leaders in an apartment above a dance studio in the Surquillo district of Lima.
 The police had been monitoring the apartment, as a number of suspected Shining Path militants had visited it.
 An inspection of the garbage of the apartment produced empty tubes of a skin cream used to treat psoriasis, a condition that Guzmán was known to have.
 Shortly after the raid that captured Guzmán, most of the remaining Shining Path leadership fell as well.
-At the same time, Shining Path suffered military defeats to peasant self-defense organizations.